Ultra Wideband technology (UWB)

 - electromagnetic compatibility.

-The implementation of the technology does not require the compliance with the condition of straight visibility it is carried out using only some external elements.
-The UWB RTLS (real time locating system) is a low-cost technical solution ensuring the installation of UWB tracking devices (trackers) with small resolution up to 50 sm.
+The implementation of the technology does not require compliance with the condition of straight visibility it is carried out using only some external elements.
+The UWB RTLS (real-time locating system) is a low-cost technical solution ensuring the installation of UWB tracking devices (trackers) with a small resolution of up to 50 sm.